Visualize your data in a bar, line or pie chart.

 You can also create a simple chart without dynamic filters; in this case, the chart's display only changes when the underlying data changes.

-What data should this chart display?
-Select the data source, and then the resource whose data you want to chart.
+First, select the resource whose data you want to chart.

-Select the x-axis attribute (usually this is the independent variable).
+Choose a data field (usually this is the independent variable).

 Then, choose how you want the data to be grouped on the x-axis:

-Should this chart have multiple lines/bars?
 Graph multiple lines/bars on your chart.